 Symptoms: Women are more likely than men to have symptoms, although most people with trichomoniasis have no symptoms.
 Both men and women may experience symptoms like those of chlamydia and other STDs, including burning with urination.
 Symptoms specific to women include vaginal discharge and pain with intercourse.

-Treatment: Doctors treat trichomoniasis with antibiotics, usually metronidazole or tinidazole.
+Treatment: Doctors treat trichomoniasis with antibiotics.
 It’s important that all sex partners receive treatment to avoid getting re-infected.

 Most STDs don’t cause any symptoms or cause only mild symptoms, so you might not know you have one.
 Regular testing is important for the sexual health of you and your partners even if you don’t have symptoms, and is especially important when you suspect you might have an infection.
 If you want to be screened for STDs or think you’ve been exposed to one, Priority STD Testing facilitates accurate and discreet testing at a nearby lab.
 Contact us today for more information.